 British sitcom about the simple relationship between Mike (Michael Williams) and Laura (Dame Judi Dench), two fairly unlikely individuals who come together and form an unmarried union. ...

 See full summary »

-Martin is a committee man.
-He has numerous schemes and committees organised around the neighbourhood.
-He is so obsessive about every detail of everything he does he is driving his long ...
+Martin Bryce (Richard Briers) is a committee man.
+He has numerous schemes and committees organized around the neighborhood.
+He is so obsessive about every detail of everything he does, he ...
 See full summary »

 7 of 8 people found this review helpful.

 Was this review helpful to you?

 | Report this